Home » Schools & Education » Local Schools » Independent Secondary & P-12 Schools

 Does Brisbane Girls Grammar offer scholarships?

-Brisbane Girls Grammar School is academically non-selective in its main year of intake (Year 7) and may offer bursaries each year to students entering into Year 7.
+Brisbane Girls Grammar School is academically non-selective in its main entry years, and may offer bursaries each year to students commencing at the School.
 Awarded on the basis of overall merit and financial need, the recipients may be entitled to either part or full fee remission.
 Only families who would otherwise experience difficulties in paying their daughter’s tuition fees should apply.

 Is there boarding at Brisbane Girls Grammar School?